Ahmad-Hazrati/drf_api_littleangels/README.md

   *Handle Errors and Secure Sensitive Information*
   - To handle any potential errors appropriately and consistently.
   - To keep security-sensitive information hidden.

+### Scope
+#### Simple and intuitive User Experience
+ - Ensure the site title and logo provide first-hand information regarding the site;
+ - Ensure the navigation menu is visible and functional at every step;
+ - Ensure every page has a suggestive name/ icon that fits its content;
+ - Ensure the design matches the theme of the event and does not confuse the user.

+ #### Relevant content
+ - Add information about the post such as user, title, description, image and image_filter, created_at, modified_at;
+ - Add information about the event such as category, title, excerpt, description, event_image, alt_tag, venue, published, status, eventobjects, max_seats, registered_seats, start_date, end_date, created_at, modified_at;
+ - Create relevant navigation buttons for each section;
+ - Create a section for like/unlike, comments, booking, and profiles.

+ #### Features for upgraded experience
+- Create a scrolled list of posts and events that allows the user to view all oosts and events along with all their details;
+- Create a post detail page that allows users to update and delete the post, like/unlike the post, leave, edit, and delete comments;
+- Created an event detail page that allows users to book an event.
+- Created a like page that allows users to view the scrolled list of liked posts.
+- Created a feed page that allows users to view the scrolled list of followed and following profiles.
+- Created
+- Create a profile page that allows the user to view and edit his profile content.
+The user can also view its number and scrolled list of its posts, number of followed user and number of following users ;
+- The search bar on the home page gives the user the ability to search for posts quickly and easily.

+#### Different account types for normal users and staff member/admin
+- User can perform CRUD operation on its posts, profile, comment, like, and booking;
+- User can view and book events while the admin can add, update, and delete events, and categories;
+- Participants have access only to their Profile page for managing it;
+- Staff members/ admin has access to the admin panel to manage events, comments, category, and both types of accounts.

+#### Responsiveness
+- Create a responsive design for desktop, tablet, and mobile devices.